Xilinx/XilinxCEDStore/ced/Xilinx/IPI/Versal_CPM_QDMA_Accel_Sys_Design/README.txt

 Versal CPM5 QDMA Based Acceleration System Design

-This example design will show-case end user application features to demonstrate system level operation for key features for Versal devices.
+This example design demonstrates the following functionalities with Versal CPM5 QDMA:

 This design will cover the following functionalities:

   * Segmented Configuration
-    - Load PLD image over PCIe to SBI – use QDMA driver.
+    - Loading of PLD image over PCIe to SBI using QDMA driver.
-  * QDMA-MM data path - H2C/C2H: Following steps show a process of transferring data from Host machine to Accelerator logic inside PL, processing the data and fetching the processed data back to host memory.
+  * QDMA-MM H2C/C2H data path:
+    Using MM, the example design demonstrates the transfer of data from a host machine to an accelerator logic within a Programmable Logic (PL) device, processing that data, and then retrieving the processed data back into the host memory.
+This is done with the following steps:
-    - Transfer the data in host memory to a DDR attached to the Versal Premium device.
-Use QDMA Driver running on PCIe host to perform the H2C DMA transfer.
+    - Begin by transferring the data from the host memory to a DDR attached to the Versal Premium device, utilizing the QDMA Driver running on PCIe host to perform the H2C DMA transfer.
-    - Generate IPI Interrupt on completion of H2C DMA transfer.
-This IPI interrupt is targeted to PS APU in Versal Premium Device.
+    - Upon completion of H2C DMA transfer, generate an IPI Interrupt targeted to the A72 APU within the Versal Premium Device.
-    - A Baremetal Application running on the APU responds to IPI interrupt and programs AXI-DMA IP in the PL.
+    - A Baremetal Application running on the APU responds to the IPI interrupt and programs AXI-DMA IP in the PL.
-    - AXI-DMA IP transfers the data from DDR to the Accelerator logic in the PL.
+    - Following this, AXI-DMA IP transfers the data from DDR to the Accelerator logic located in the PL.
-    - Accelerator logic performs the processing of H2C data and writes the output data back to DDR memory.
+    - The Accelerator logic then processes the H2C data and subsequently writes the output data back to the DDR memory.
-    - PL will generate an interrupt to the host via the usr_irq interface of CPM5-QDMA.
+    - Afterward, the PL generates an interrupt to the host via the usr_irq interface of CPM5-QDMA.
-    - Use QDMA driver to perform C2H DMA transfer from DDR memory to Host memory.
+    - Finally, utilize the QDMA driver to perform C2H DMA transfer from DDR memory back into the Host memory.
-  * QDMA-ST data path - H2C/C2H:
+  * QDMA-ST H2C/C2H data path:
     - Using QDMA driver, transfer the data in host memory to Accelerator logic to PL using H2C-ST DMA transfer
     - Process the H2C-ST data and store it in Stream FIFO
     - Perform C2H-ST data transfer
-  * The C2H-ST transfer is supported using:
+       - The C2H-ST transfer is supported using:
           - Internal method
           - Simple bypass method
           - Csh bypass method
+  * Access to Memory Regions
-  * Access to the following memory regions via the PCIe link will be demonstrated
+    - Access to the following memory regions via the PCIe link will be demonstrated
       - OCM
       - RTCA
       - SBI
       - QSPI
       - CPM
       - Inter Processer Interrupt registers

 For additional details of the CED, please refer to the readme.md file available in the git repository of this CED.